ASM Clermont Auvergne Performance Analysis Processes – Part 2

 The coaches utilise KlipDraw Animate telestrations to emphasise their coaching points and create learning moments for players.
 This has proved an invaluable tool to our analysis process.
 We also import PowerPoint presentations into our presentation window lists to have a smoother and completely integrated presentation.

 Being able to import presentations created by the coaches and players into one single presentation window really helps with our whole team review.
 We have multiple lists in one place, so coaches and players can take it in turns to present their area without a change of windows or equipment (which would waste valuable time).

-A fantastic insight into the way that performance analysis is integrated into the different parts of a professional team’s week!
+A fantastic insight into the way that performance analysis at Clermont shows how it is integrated into the different parts of a professional team’s week!
 I asked Joe what differences the team has experienced this year by moving to Nacsport and how they found that process:

 With the Nacsport live capture using the Avermedia devices, we have a much-improved quality of footage as we can capture MP4 files in 1080, meaning our training and match footage is of a better standard.
 Using the AP Wireless on match day means that we can now share the live footage and analysis down to the touchline too, enhancing our in-game analysis and feedback.
 We had live capture, analysis and sharing before, but it’s now a lot more comprehensive due to the ease of use of Nacsport and AP Wireless means we can share over distances we couldn’t do before.

 Straight after the game, we can quickly get our 4 angles from the SD cards on the Avermedia devices and sync these up with the analysis, so our coaches are able to leave with as much detail as possible.
 The ease of exporting XML files means we can share to our external applications too.
 Something that the Nacsport team are developing (and is nearly ready) that will really help us is a CSV export based on real-world time, which will integrate with our GPS data and statistical analysis.